Heavily armed US agents on city streets: Can Trump do that?

 WHAT HAPPENED AFTER FEDERAL FORCES ARRIVED?

 Federal officers and protesters clashed in the streets outside the federal courthouse.
 Demonstrators broke windows and did other damage, hurled rocks at the officers and shined lasers in their eyes.
-Agents fired tear gas to disperse demonstrators and arrested about a half-dozen people, mostly for minor offenses, and issued citations.
+Agents have fired tear gas to disperse demonstrators and arrested about 43 people since July 4, mostly for minor offenses.
 Tensions escalated after an officer with the Marshals Service fired a less-lethal round at a protester’s head on July 11, critically injuring him.
 They ratcheted up further when agents in unmarked vehicles with generic “police” patches on their camouflage uniforms arrested people at night without identifying themselves.

-The government said it was done to protect officers from violent crowds, but it felt to many like the U.S. had created a secret police force, and it drew lawsuits as well as more protesters into the streets.
+DHS officials defended the arrests Tuesday, saying they were carried out lawfully and intended to protect officers from violent crowds.
+They also noted it is routine to use unmarked vehicles.
+But it seemed to many like the U.S. had created a secret police force, and it drew lawsuits as well as more protesters into the streets.

 IS IT LEGAL FOR FEDERAL FORCES TO BE USED LIKE THIS?

 Yes, to a certain extent.
 Federal authorities can enforce federal laws on federal property, like the courthouse in downtown Portland.
-But state and local officials have not authorized the federal government to operate outside their jurisdiction, and that has raised constitutional issues now being challenged in court.
+But state and local officials say the federal agents have operated beyond their jurisdiction, and that has raised constitutional issues now being challenged in court.
 As Michael Dorf, a professional of constitutional law at Cornell University, told The Associated Press, “The idea that there’s a threat to a federal courthouse and the federal authorities are going to swoop in and do whatever they want to do without any cooperation and coordination with state and local authorities is extraordinary outside the context of a civil war.”

 EVEN IF IT’S LEGAL, IS IT A GOOD IDEA?